PiyushPI07/AF_Website/README.md

 - ModelViewer HTML tag- <modelviewer> can been used in order to display the 3D models that are uploaded as .glb or .gltf files.

-- There are appropriate filters in place for the content that is to be displayed on subsystem pages.
+- There are appropriate filters in place for the content that is to be displayed on various pages.

 - A mailer can be implemented for the users to get latest updates via email.

-- Google Maps API has been used to embed a google map the diplays the location of National Institute Of Technology, Karnataka.

 - Embedding youtube video links to display the videos uploaded on the AF youtube youtube channel.